Watch apps run directly on a watch. Your watch app can access low-level hardware such as sensors, activities, services, and more.

 - Select the virtual device you just created.

 - Click the Play button.

 - Wait until the emulator initializes and shows the Android Wear home screen.

-- On your handheld, install the Android Wear app from Google Play.
+- On your phone, install the Android Wear app from Google Play.

-- Connect the handheld to your machine through USB.
+- Connect the phone to your machine through USB.

-- Forward the AVD's communication port to the connected handheld device (you must
+- Forward the AVD's communication port to the connected phone (you

-do this every time the handheld is connected):
+must do this every time the phone is connected):

 adb -d forward tcp:5601 tcp:5601

-- Start the Android Wear app on your handheld device and connect to the emulator.
+- Start the Android Wear app on your phone and connect to the emulator.